alexdum/suhi_lst_as/sections/about.md

 The administrative boundaries for all the cities used in this study were extracted from
  <a href="https://wiki.openstreetmap.org/wiki/Tag:boundary%3Dadministrative#10_admin_level_values_for_specific_countries", target="_blank"> OpenStreetMap </a>.

- The Surface Urban Heat Island (SUHI) is detected for each city using the methodology proposed by  <a href="https://www.sciencedirect.com/science/article/pii/S2212095521002868", target="_blank">  Cheval et al. (2022) </a>.
+The daily values of the Surface Urban Heat Island (SUHI) is detected for each city using the methodology proposed by  <a href="https://www.sciencedirect.com/science/article/pii/S2212095521002868", target="_blank">  Cheval et al. (2022) </a>.